 We’ve said it before, and we’ll say it again: If your hospital doesn’t have a mobile-friendly website, it’s time to get one.
 Not sure why?
 Here’s the answer: more and more people are using smartphones these days to research healthcare topics and treatment options.

-Check out these eye-opening statistics about mobile use in the U.S.:
+Check out these eye-opening statistics about mobile use:

 - 62% of people who own smartphones have used their phone within the previous year to find information about a health condition.
 (Pew Research Center)

 - About 1/3 of patients use their smartphones and tablets to research and/or book appointments on a daily basis.
 (Google/Compete)